How to Change Mouse Cursor Size in Ubuntu Linux

 How do I change the cursor in Ubuntu terminal?

-If you want to change the cursor in the Ubuntu terminal, you can do so directly within the terminal application’s preferences.
-Access these preferences from the menu located in the top-left corner of your screen.
-Inside the preferences, you’ll find a setting for “Cursor Shape” where you can select options like “I beam”.
+To change the cursor shape in the Ubuntu terminal, open its preferences.
+Access these preferences from the menu in the top-left corner of the screen.
+Inside the preferences, look for the 'Cursor Shape' option where different styles, like the 'I beam', are available for selection.

 How do I change the mouse settings in Ubuntu?

 Open the Activities overview and start typing Mouse & Touchpad.
 Click on Mouse & Touchpad to open the panel.
-Adjust the Pointer Speed slider until the pointer motion is comfortable for you.
+Adjust the Pointer Speed slider until pointer motion feels comfortable.

 Was this guide helpful?